U.S. Army Golden Knights drop in to 2025 Army Navy Game

 |0

-This work, U.S. Army Golden Knights drop in to 2025 Army Navy Game, by Megan Hackett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Golden Knights drop in to 2025 Army Navy Game [Image 10 of 10], by Megan Hackett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.